denngan/industrial_automation/Chapter1/chapter1.md

 > bottle filling, chocolate packaging
 >
 > **examples:** discrete - lift, robot, traffic lights; continuous - oven, plane, car, chemical reactor

+Q4. **List the layers in a control system and their functions.
+How are the response time and the complexity of the decisions related to each other?**

+Q5. **Draw the hierarchy of an automation system with its communication networks and characterize the traffic.**

+Q6. **What is the difference between a centralized and a distributed control system?
+What are their advantages and disadvantages?**